k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 <p>k2_auditing</p>
 </td>
 <td width="350pxl">
-<p>Saves all activities performed on Fabric, when AUDIT is set to ON in config.ini file.</p>
+<p>Saves all activities performed on Fabric, when AUDIT is set to ON in the config.ini file.</p>
 </td>
 </tr>
 <tr>